 His eyes get even wider.
 She didn’t think that was possible.
 He’s staring down into her eyes, and seeing… God knows what.
 She isn’t sorry, she isn’t about to apologize, and she will explain if he asks, but she isn’t afraid to let him look, either.

-Very gently, cautiously, Hal reaches out with one hand, runs the edge of it down the side of Grace’s face.
+Very gently, cautiously, Hal reaches out with one hand, runs the edge of it down the side of Claudia’s face.
 He doesn’t say anything, at all.

 He does, actually, know how to just sit, without talking at all.
 She wasn’t sure about that.
 It’s such a white person’s habit, really, always filling the air.
 Some of the people she’s sat with here in Pen’s living room, they may not speak for an hour, just listening to the crickets through the screen door, sniffing the breeze, watching the sun go down.
 Although right now, she thinks, hearing the house creak and shift like a wooden ship under the increasing force of the wind, she could use some distraction.

-She looks into Harold Two Horses’s beautiful face, and thinks in astonishment that the universe has just plopped into her lap one of the biggest surprises she’s ever had.
+She looks into Harold Two Horses’s beautiful face, and thinks in astonishment that the universe has just plopped one of the biggest surprises she’s ever had right down into her lap.
 Because she’s sitting in his lap, mostly, his legs riding up over hers, because the chair is really only built for one.
 He’s just touching her face, brushing at it as if he doesn’t quite think it’s real.
 As if she’s talking to him, when she isn’t saying anything at all.